-Ok, so here’s the skinny when it comes to me and wrapping paper storage: For years and years, I have stored gift wrap rolls in the box from our vacuum cleaner.
+Ok, so here’s the skinny when it comes to me and gift wrap storage: For years and years, I have stored our meager selection of gift wrap rolls in the box from our vacuum cleaner.
 No really, I have!

-And while it’s worked pretty well, I have one complaint- I can’t see my wrapping paper unless I dump it all out!
+And while it’s worked pretty well, I have one complaint- I can’t see my gift wrap choices unless I dump it all out!
 I’ve wanted to change up my wrapping paper storage system for a while, and I’m finally, FINALLY getting to it now.
 And besides, I’m addicted to DIY!
 This post contains affiliate links for your crafting convenience.

-I can’t recall where I first saw this idea- Flea Market Style Magazine?
-Pinterest?
-Either way, it’s GENIUS so I had to try my version of it.
+The first time I saw this was a spread in Flea Market Style Magazine, as blogged about by 2 Little Hooligans.
+It’s completely GENIUS and I had to try my version of it.
 I found the perfect kitchen stool- plain, blonde, partially broken (but who cares?!)- at my local Habitat ReStore.

 The missing chunk of seat (how does that happen anyway?) didn’t phase me- and in true Sadie style, I had to paint it to seal out its old life.